 From using your existing diamond to make a stylish necklace or pair of earrings to adding new gemstones to your engagement ring to turn it into a new piece of jewelry, there is a wide range of ways to redesign your engagement and wedding jewelry after a breakup or divorce.

 Below, we’ve shared five of our recommendations, as well as our expert tips on how to best use each option to redesign and repurpose your engagement and wedding jewelry.

 One of the easiest ways to reuse your engagement ring diamond after a broken engagement or divorce is to turn it into a diamond necklace.

 This option is perfect if you have a solitaire engagement ring that doesn’t feature any side or pavé diamonds.
 To reuse the diamond, all your jeweler will need to do is remove it from the ring and place it inside a pendant.

 In some cases, you may even be able to reuse the gold from your engagement ring to create a pendant to hold the diamond.

 Almost all diamonds can be mounted into a pendant, with a range of setting options similar to a regular engagement ring.
-For example, this beautiful four-prong solitaire pendant shows off the center stone just like a solitaire engagement ring.
+For example, this beautiful four-prong solitaire pendant from Blue Nile shows off the center stone just like a solitaire engagement ring.

-If you have a three-stone engagement ring, you can either reuse the side stones in the pendant (this three-stone necklace is an example of how it can look) or use them to create a matching pair of earrings — an option that we’ve covered in more detail below.
+If you have a three-stone engagement ring, you can either reuse the side stones in the pendant (this three-stone necklace from Blue Nile is an example of how it can look) or use them to create a matching pair of earrings — an option that we’ve covered in more detail below.